 - Two cohorts of between 10 – 15 participants

 - Two time slots for the programme (1 x North America (EST), 1 x European (BST))

 - A certificate of completion will be awarded by FPF and the CIJ at the conclusion of the programme to all participants who have attended at least 90% of the teaching sessions

-Each Monday of the programme participants will have exclusive access to a guest lecture or conversation from the likes of Jessica Bruder and Laura Poitras, Iona Craig, Sonia Kennebeck, Omar Mohammed (Mosul Eye), Barton Gellman and Cory Doctorow, Igor Ostrovskiy and John Scott Railton and more TBA.
+Each Monday of the programme participants will have exclusive access to a guest lecture or conversation from the likes of Jessica Bruder, Laura Poitras and James Marcus, Iona Craig, Sonia Kennebeck, Omar Mohammed (Mosul Eye), Barton Gellman and Cory Doctorow, Igor Ostrovskiy and John Scott Railton and more TBA.

 - Threat Assessment Workshop

 - Information Security Fundamentals